yaroAmaro219/Nasa/README.md

 #### 📋 List of APIs

-Below is a non-exhaustive list of some free API's you can use.
-There are _many_ API's out there, however, so if you find one not on this list that you'd like to use, feel free!
+Below is a non-exhaustive list of some free APIs you can use.
+There are _many_ APIs out there, however, so if you find one not on this list that you'd like to use, feel free!
 Please note that some may require signing up for an API key.

   1. Star Wars: https://swapi.co/
   1. Weather: https://openweathermap.org/api